sayantan007pal/GoQuant-Trading-System/README.md

  ```

  ## Documentation
-See `docs/design.md` for architecture, model descriptions, and implementation details.
+See `docs/design.md` for architecture and model descriptions, and `docs/debugging.md` for using the interactive debug toolbar in the dashboard.

 ### Almgren–Chriss Model Demonstration